spiffe/spiffe/standards/WIT-SVID.md

 It is permitted for an implementation to include additional claims not specified in this document or the upstream document.

-When encountering additional claims that it does not recognize, a validator should ignore them.
+When encountering additional claims that it does not recognize, a validator SHOULD ignore them.

 ## 4. Token Issuance and Validation